 - “Total U.S. prescription sales in the 2016 calendar year were $448.2 billion, a 5.8% increase compared with 2015.
 More than half of the increase resulted from price hikes of existing drugs.”
 (American Journal of Health-System Pharmacy – August 1, 2017).
 As Congress has been unable to address this most pressing issue at a national level, I’ll be working to develop a multi-state collaborative/compact to tackle this most vexing problem.

 What legislation did you introduce in the last legislative session and what was the outcome?

 - As the 1st Vice Chair of the Senate Committee on Finance, and its Health and Human Services Subcommittee Chair, I spent countless hours working to ensure our annual budget provides the necessary resources and safety net for our state’s most vulnerable populations.

 - During the 2019 legislative session I introduced several pieces of legislation seeking to improve the lives of Rhode Island’s most vulnerable residents.
 Some legislation included increases to the wages for direct care workers – those individuals who assist individuals with intellectual/developmental disabilities.
 We included an additional $12 million in the budget to address this pressing, critical issue.

 - The establishment of the Senate Commission to study and evaluate Rhode Island’s Electric and Natural Gas Transmission and Distribution System Infrastructure.
 It is expected this Commission will commence its charge in February 2020.

-- Legislation was introduced and passed streamlining Rhode Island’s financial regulatory structure for users of blockchain technology.
+- According to a reliable blockchain development company, legislation was introduced and passed streamlining Rhode Island’s financial regulatory structure for users of blockchain technology.